FuseByExample/mobile-rest-in-action/development.md

 chmod +x hooks/
 ```

-* Create the config.xml file need by cordova and add it within the client folder.
-The two most important paramaters are the id and the name
+* Create the config.xml file needed by cordova and add it within the client folder.
+The two most important parameters are the id and the name

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>